vistuleB/wly/writerly/README.md

     A paragraph with one line.

-    A second paragraph.
+    A second paragraph, with
-    With a second line.
+    two lines.

     |> Child1
         attr3=val3